Alaska Department of Fish and Game

 Fresh water streams and estuaries provide important habitat for spawning chinook, and they also serve as nursery grounds for developing eggs, fry, and juveniles.
 In North America, Chinook salmon range from the Monterey Bay area of California to the Chukchi Sea area of Alaska.
 On the Asian coast, Chinook salmon occur from the Anadyr River area of Siberia southward to Hokkaido, Japan.
 In Alaska, they are abundant from the southeastern panhandle to the Yukon River.
 Major populations return to the Yukon, Kuskokwim, Nushagak, Susitna, Kenai, Copper, Alsek, Taku, and Stikine rivers.
 Important runs also occur in many smaller streams.

 National Status: N4 (Apparently Secure)

 State Status: S4 (Apparently Secure – relatively uncommon but not rare.
-Some cause for long-term concern due to declines ore other factors.
+Some cause for long-term concern due to declines and other factors.

 Implied Status under the U.S. Endangered Species Act: PS (Partial Status - status in only a portion of the species' range

 Trends and Threats: There are numerous stocks of Chinook throughout the state and their population trends are just as diverse: Some stocks are in decline while others are at equilibrium or increasing.
 Threats include overfishing, dams, habitat loss, habitat degradation, and climate change.

 Length = 36 inches (Record: 58 inches); Weight = 30 lbs (Record: 126 lbs).